GES

 Supreme Court of India

-The Supreme Court is the apex judicial body of India and the guardian of the Constitution.
-Established under Article 124, it is the highest court of appeal, the guarantor of Fundamental Rights (Art 32), and the final interpreter of the Constitution.
-Its decisions are binding on all courts in India under Art 141.
-The SC exercises original, appellate, advisory, and writ jurisdiction, and possesses the extraordinary power to do "complete justice" under Art 142.
+The Supreme Court is the apex judicial body established under Art 124.
+It serves as the final interpreter of the Constitution (Art 141), the guarantor of Fundamental Rights (Art 32), and a court of record with contempt power (Art 129).
+Its decisions bind all courts in India.
+The SC exercises original, appellate, advisory, and writ jurisdiction, and possesses the extraordinary "complete justice" power under Art 142.
+Exams test jurisdiction types (Art 131 vs Art 32 vs Art 136), the Collegium system and Three Judges Cases, Basic Structure Doctrine, PIL landmarks, and the five writs.

 Key Dates